 On December 1, 2020, the Company completed the previously announced separation of its customer experience services business (the "Separation"), in a tax-free transaction for federal income tax purposes, which was accomplished by the distribution of one hundred percent of the outstanding common stock of Concentrix Corporation ("Concentrix").
 SYNNEX stockholders received one share of Concentrix common stock for every share of SYNNEX common stock held at the close of business on the record date.
 The Company distributed 51,602 shares of Concentrix common stock to its stockholders.
 Concentrix is now an independent public company trading under the symbol "CNXC" on the Nasdaq Stock Market.
 After the Separation, SYNNEX does not beneficially own any shares of Concentrix' common stock.
-Beginning December 1, 2020, the Company no longer consolidates Concentrix within its financial results of operations.
+Beginning December 1, 2020, the Company no longer consolidates Concentrix within its financial results of reflects the financial results of Concentrix within its continuing results of operations.